-Gone are the days when marketers needed to focus solely on producing evergreen content as ephemeral content creation takes the social media marketing world by storm.
-Fundamentally, this type of content is short-lived photos and videos, usually running for 24-hours, that social media users can consume either via Instagram, Snapchat, or Facebook, among others.
+Ephemeral content creation is taking the social media marketing world by storm.
+You have all seen short-lived photos and videos that social media users can consume either via TikTok, Instagram, or Facebook, among others.

 What is ephemeral content?